+Mediators push to renew truce as Israel-Hamas war resumes

-Mediators push to renew truce as world recoils at reignited Israel-Gaza war
+Mediators push to renew truce as Israel-Hamas war resumes in Gaza

-‘Those in power have decided that the killing of children would recommence’, UN official says as ceasefire ends.
+‘Those in power have decided that the killing of children would recommence,’ UN official says as humanitarian pause ends.

-Efforts to renew the Israel-Hamas lapsed truce are continuing, mediator Qatar has said, as Israel resumed its bombardment of Gaza, killing dozens.
+Efforts to renew the Israel-Hamas truce are under way, mediator Qatar says, after Israel resumed its bombardment of Gaza, killing dozens of Palestinians.

-Qatar, which led the talks that produced the weeklong truce that ended on Friday morning, said it will persist in seeking a renewed agreement, but warned that the resumption of hostilities is complicating matters.
+Qatar, which led the talks that produced the weeklong humanitarian pause that ended on Friday morning, said it will persist in seeking a renewed agreement but warned that the resumption of hostilities is complicating matters.

 Keep readinglist of 3 items